Voice-Preserving Surgery for Early Cancer

 Laryngoscopy

-Visual examination of vocal cords using a specialized scope.
+Visual examination of the vocal cords and larynx using a specialized scope, often with narrow band imaging for early detection of suspicious lesions.

 02